 In this practical, students prepare crystals of two soluble salts.
 First, they react copper(II) oxide with dilute sulfuric acid to produce blue copper(II) sulfate.
 They then react magnesium carbonate with dilute sulfuric acid, resulting in magnesium sulfate.
 Crystals are recovered by filtration and evaporation

-These are well-tried standard class experiments, which should take no more than 30 minutes each to the point at which the solution produced has been filtered.
+These two experiments should take no more than 30 minutes each to the point at which the solution produced has been filtered.
 If reagent solutions are provided in ready-measured quantities in small labelled bottles, and the solid powder reagents provided in roughly 1 g quantities in labelled specimen tubes, the experimental work can start immediately.

 The experiments could be worked through in sequence, or allocated so that each group attempts only one preparation.

 Most classes should be able to perform this experiment as a class experiment, but if there are real doubts about safe behaviour or adequate manipulative skills while solutions are being heated, or hot solutions being poured into the filter paper, then student-aided demonstrations of these may be more sensible.